behave/behave/docs/comparison.rst

 JUnit output and coverage analysis fairly easily.
 This may or may not be an issue for you.
 Behave will be adding JUnit output soon and we will more than likely forget to remove this sentence when we do.

-On the issue of step argument transforms, behave does not currently support these but it does support the use, by default, the parse_ library for matching step text which provides a similar level of functionality for basic types like strings and numbers.
-Extended functionality may be added at a later date.

 .. _Freshen: https://github.com/rlisagor/freshen
 .. _nose: http://readthedocs.org/docs/nose/